Another exciting interview for all of you today.

 I thank Gina for this much-awaited interview that many of my readers would love to dig in.

 This is a comprehensive course which can help you start your Virtual Assistant career with expert guidance.
-If you want to see if this course is for you, I suggest taking the FREE course.
-Start your VA work at home career today.
+If you are confused about the services you can offer as a VA, check out this FREE massive list of 150 VA services.
+Start your VA work-at-home career today.

 Bio: Gina Horkey is a married, millennial mama to two precocious toddlers from Minnesota.
 She also happens to know almost everything there is to know about the world of virtual assistant work.
 She started as one herself (and still is one), created a course to help others break into VA work called, 30 Days or Less to Virtual Assistant Success and also has a VA of her own!
 Due to her unique position of training up excellent North American VAs and running in circles with successful entrepreneurs, she also created a VA MatchMaking Service to introduce the two to one another.